nens/threedi-docs/source/d_viewing_results_mi.rst

 Introduction
 ############

-Watershed Tool is a QGIS Plugin that allows you to find what is upstream and downstream of any point or area in a
+The Watershed Tool allows you to find what is upstream and downstream of any point or area in a
 `3Di <https://3diwatermanagement.com/>`__ simulation result.
 Upstream or
 downstream elements include surface areas (2D cells), sewerage and open